jericmac/jericmac.github.io/_posts/2019-01-17-large-data-python.md

 ### Some Pointers for Handling Large Datasets in Python

+Here are some tips collected from around the web on handling large datasets in Python.

 1. Use Categorical DataTypes

 	Selectively assign a category datatype.
 This saves memory when working with Pandas Series and DataFrames.